jucheng1992/ctmle/README.md

 C-TMLE for variable selection
 -----------------------------

-In this section, we start with examples of discrete C-TMLE for variable selection, using greedy forward searhcing, and scalable discrete C-TMLE with pre-ordering option.
+In this section, we start with examples of discrete C-TMLE for variable selection, using greedy forward searching, and scalable discrete C-TMLE with pre-ordering option.

 ``` r
 library(ctmle)